 The Broad Day Trip

-Enjoy a day at The Broad Museum with a guided 1-hour tour followed by free-time to do lunch and explore on your own.
+Tuesday, February 29, 2019 was a day at The Broad Museum with a guided 1-hour tour followed by free-time.
 The Broad is known for its extensive contemporary art collection along with interactive audience installations, thought-provoking exhibitions and cutting-edge architecture.
-Hosted by Elverhøj Museum of History & Art
+This trip was hosted by Elverhøj Museum of History & Art

 The Broad is a contemporary art museum founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 Designed by Diller Scofidio + Renfro in collaboration with Gensler, the museum offers free general admission and presents an active program of rotating temporary exhibitions and innovative audience engagement.
 The Broad is home to more than 2,000 works of art in the Broad collection, which is one of the world's most prominent collections of postwar and contemporary art.